All Episodes

 I mean, from start to stop, when I tell you why I think something, you don't have any questions left.

-Might disagree with me, but you don't have any questions about why I think what I think.
+You might disagree with me, but you don't have any questions about why I think what I think.

 And few people even have that question.

-That's why sometimes I hold back because when I say something about something, there's not much left to be said about it, hence no reason for callers.
+That's why sometimes I hold back, because when I say something about something, there's not much left to be said about it, hence no reason for callers.

 It is frustrating at times, ladies and gentlemen, to be such a noted communicator, a heralded communicator.

-It is frustrating when some people don't hear something that's right in front of them, but I know why it happens.
+It is frustrating when some people don't hear something that's right in front of them.

-Not just this program, but throughout the whole course of my life.
+This has really been an educational thing for me, not just this program, but throughout the whole course of my life, how people talk across one another.

-Uh some people are totally emotionally invested in a subject when I'm invested in it intellectually.
+Some people are totally emotionally invested in a subject when I'm invested in it intellectually.

-I live in realville.
+I live in Rielville.

-Most people don't live in real, Literalville.
+Most people don't live in Rielville, literalville.

 So she was reacting primarily.

-When you when you talk about how Obama ought to implement in the Middle East all these great policies here of job loss, rampant inflation, and so forth.
+When you talk about how Obama ought to implement in the Middle East all these great policies here of job loss, rampant inflation, and so forth, you got to stop that because these liberals think you're even agreeing with them.

-Well, well, but no, but the the point I do ask myself, how can somebody hear me quote unquote who they know I don't like Obama, they they know I disagree with Obama, they hear me praising Obama policies which are destroying the country, and they think I'm advocating it.
+Well, but no, I do ask myself, how can somebody hear me quote unquote, they know I don't like Obama.

 See, to me, the problem is not with me.